acolomba/blackvuesync/README.md

 ### Verifying connectivity to the dashcam

 A quick way to verify that the dashcam is available is by using curl.
 For all examples, we will assume that the camera address is ```dashcam.example.net```.
+An numerical IP address works just as well.

 ```
 $ curl http://dashcam.example.net/blackvue_vod.cgi